Field Compliance Auditor, Wisconsin Division of Gaming, Office of Indian Gaming & Regulatory Compliance

 Bill Zender is a highly respected casino consultant specializing in table game protection, management training, table game performance evaluations and court expert witness testimony.
 Bill entered the gaming industry as a blackjack dealer in 1976.
 From 1979 through 1981, he worked for the Nevada Gaming Control Board as an agent in the Enforcement Division.
 He returned to casino operations and went on to hold a number of executive positions including Vice President/Director of Casino Operations and as owner of the Aladdin Hotel and Casino in Las Vegas in the 90s.
 Over the years Bill has worked for a number of major casino corporations in North America and has published several books on casino gaming.

-Director of Surveillance, Mohegan Tribe, Connecticut
+Chief Surveillance Executive, Mohegan Tribe, Connecticut

 Tony Weiss has 34 years experience in the casino industry working in corporate and tribal gaming operations.
 He started in the business as a dealer at Trump Plaza, Atlantic City in 1984 and has surveillance and table games experience in multiple jurisdictions.
 He began his surveillance career in 1992 and went on to work at the Sands, Borgata and the Revel.
 During his time in Atlantic City Tony co-founded and edited the Atlantic City Surveillance News, a ground-breaking quarterly newsletter for the surveillance industry.
 Since 2015 Tony has been the Director of Surveillance for the Mohegan Tribe overseeing operations in Connecticut, Pennsylvania and advising on national and international properties and expansion projects.